idotavorslab/idotavorslab.github.io/TASKS.md

     [ ] Each year is expandable
     [x] Visual like Ron Shamirs with thumbnail http://acgt.cs.tau.ac.il/latest-years-publications/ [ ] Selected Publications
+    [x] Each paper is a link, not sub elements

 Courses
     "pretty mobile-like", not a list. image, title, text, link. http://schonberglab.tau.ac.il/funding/